 |legal;acquisition||Is this a legal acquisition||Yes - Excluded both legal and acquisition|

 Learn more about Workplace Analytics privacy and data access.

 To configure privacy settings

-- Under Privacy settings, for Minimum group size to display in visual dashboards, type the minimum group size.
+- In Admin settings > Privacy settings, for Minimum group size to display in visual dashboards, set the minimum group size.
 You cannot use a value lower than 5.

-- Carefully verify that your privacy settings are correct and then select I confirm that all privacy settings are complete and that data will not be made available until user licenses have been applied.
-Settings can be finalized only if you've selected this check box.
+- Carefully confirm all settings, and then select I confirm that all privacy settings are correct.
+Settings can be finalized only when you select this check box.

 - At the top right of the page, select Save.